MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/transition-element.md

 ## <a name="remarks"></a>Bemerkungen

-Das **CLSID** -Attribut gibt das untergeordnete Objekt an, das den Übergang erstellt.
+Das **clsid-Attribut** gibt das Unterobjekt an, das den Übergang erstellt.

 ## <a name="examples"></a>Beispiele